alenkvakic/angular-chatgpt/README.md

 # Angular ChatGPT
 Angular ChatGPT is a simple and easy-to-use starting point for Angular developers who want to interact with the OpenAI ChatGPT API.
 This app provides a convenient way to experiment with the API without having to implement it from scratch.

+This app preserves the context of the chat, so you don't have to implement that.
+Additionaly I added types/interfaces for type safety when working with the response.

-Feel free to use this app as a starting point for your own projects, and customize it according to your requirements.
-Happy coding!
+**Feel free to use this app as a starting point for your own projects, and customize it according to your requirements.
+Happy coding!**

 ![image](https://user-images.githubusercontent.com/20193574/225767841-5cae6e9d-30d5-44a2-a162-32324bfb49d8.png)